Spanish imperial eagle: Food and feeding

-The Iberian imperial eagle feeds mainly on European rabbits, which comprised about 58% of this species' diet before myxomatosis and rabbit haemorrhagic disease greatly reduced the rabbit's native Iberian population.
+The Spanish imperial eagle feeds mainly on European rabbits, which comprised about 58% of this species' diet before myxomatosis and rabbit haemorrhagic disease greatly reduced the rabbit's native Iberian population.
 As rabbit population crashed they have been recorded feeding on a wide range of vertebrates with varied success depending upon prey populations and may become semi-specialized hunters of water birds especially Eurasian coots, ducks and geese, also taking some numbers of partridges, pigeons and crows and any other bird they happen to encounter that is vulnerable to ambush.
 More than 60 bird species are known in be included in their prey spectrum.
 Several mammals may also be taken including various rodents, hares, mustelids, hedgehogs and even other large predators such as red foxes or—rarely, since they are not typically present in the eagle's habitat—domestic cats and small dogs.
 Rarely, reptiles or even fish may also be preyed upon.
 The largest prey taken by this species may easily exceed 3.3 kg, such as foxes, greylag geese or white storks, but mean prey mass is relatively low, especially in areas with fewer rabbits.
 One study reported mean prey mass as 450 g locally, though a larger average prey size has also been reported.

-The Iberian imperial eagle is one of several rabbit-favoring birds of prey in Spain along with the similarly specialized Iberian lynx.
+The Spanish imperial eagle is one of several rabbit-favoring birds of prey in Spain along with the similarly specialized Iberian lynx.
 This species is largely segregated by habitat from other eagles that specialize on rabbits here to lessen direct competition, as the imperial eagle favors woods, whereas the golden and Bonelli's eagles tend to dwell in much rockier areas.
-However, Iberian imperial eagles frequently quarrel over food with various raptors, even much larger vultures, and the raptors may at times try to kill the young of one another.
+However, Spanish imperial eagles frequently quarrel over food with various raptors, even much larger vultures, and the raptors may at times try to kill the young of one another.
 In one case, in protecting their own nest, an adult Spanish imperial eagle even killed a cinereous vulture, the largest accipitrid in the world.
-Healthy, free-flying Iberian imperial eagles are apex predators, being mostly free of natural predators themselves but they do sometimes kill each other in conflicts and rarely interspecies conflicts may too be fatal.
+Healthy, free-flying Spanish imperial eagles are apex predators, being mostly free of natural predators themselves but they do sometimes kill each other in conflicts and rarely interspecies conflicts may too be fatal.
 When protected from human persecution and far from threats such as powerlines, adult mortality can be as low as 3–5.4% annually.